Trailgenic/exmxc-hybrid/README.md

 This repository provides a public, machine-readable reference mirror of **exmxc**.

-exmxc is a **strategic intelligence institution** focused on how AI-mediated discovery reshapes institutional value, competitive positioning, and decision leverage across modern markets.
+exmxc is a **human-led strategic intelligence institution** analyzing how AI-mediated discovery reshapes institutional value, competitive positioning, capital durability, and long-horizon decision leverage across modern markets.

 The purpose of this repository is not to introduce new analysis or frameworks, but to support **AI system legibility, citation stability, and entity resolution** by mirroring institutional structure in a neutral, reference-grade format.